 These delectable disks of deliciousness will remain moist and chewy for days.
 They serve as the perfect addition to a house warming party, or a bargaining chip should you need one.

 It’s as easy as that!
-And remember, if you want a flat stomach, just eat flat things…like cookies 😉
+And remember, if you want a flat stomach, just eat flat things…like chocolate chip cookies 😉